-Automatically upload raw results to the Influx database server
+Upload raw results to the Influx database server.

-To enable collaboration with other data vendors and viewing the data in third-party dashboards, select Upload results to an external analysis database server (InfluxDB) in Test Options.
+In Test Options, select Upload raw results to an external analysis database server (InfluxDB) to have LoadRunner Enterprise automatically export raw result data to an InfluxDB database.
 For details, see Collaborate and export results.